webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 WebRTC uses an offer/answer model.
 All this means is that one WebRTC Agent makes an 'Offer' to start the call, and the other WebRTC Agents 'Answers' if it is willing to accept what has been offered.

-This gives the answerer a chance to reject codecs, Media Descriptions etc... that it is not willing to accept.
+This gives the answerer a chance to reject codecs, Media Descriptions.
+This is how two peers can understand what they are willing to exchange.

 ### Transceivers

 Transceivers is a WebRTC specific concept that you will see in the API.
 What it is doing is exposing the 'Media Description' to the Javascript API.
 Each Media Description becomes a Transceiver.
 Every time you create a Transceiver a new Media Description is added to the local Session Description.

 Each Media Description in WebRTC will have a direction attribute.
 This allows a WebRTC Agent to declare 'I am going to send you this codec, but I am not willing to accept anything back'.
 There are four valid values